2014 Bagram Airfield bombing

-On 8 July 2014, a Taliban suicide bomber riding a bicycle attacked a joint Afghan-ISAF reconnaissance mission in the vicinity of Qalandar Khel Village in front of the Korean Clinic.
+On 8 July 2014, a Taliban suicide bomber riding a bicycle attacked a joint Afghan-ISAF reconnaissance mission in the vicinity of Qalandar Khel village in front of the Korean Clinic.

 Events

 The attack occurred at approximately 5:15 (UTC) A.M., as the Czech soldiers along with Afghan police, were assessing the security situation in the village in the vicinity of Bagram Airfield.
 The bomber was in a crowd of Afghans talking to the soldiers who were investigating rocket attacks against Bagram airbase.
-Two days prior, a rocket was fired at the base from the nearby village of Qalandar Khil.
-A total of 17+ people died on site; including 10 Afghan civilians, 2 Afghan police officers, and 4 Czech soldiers.
+Two days prior, a rocket had been fired at the base from the nearby village of Qalandar Khil.
+At least 17 people died on site in the suicide bombing, including 10 Afghan civilians, 2 Afghan police officers, and 4 Czech soldiers.
 A fifth Czech soldier died of wounds six days later in a Prague military hospital.

 Fatalities

 Five Czech ISAF soldiers were killed, of the Czech Afghanistan Contingent.